 Colen is a cute little boy who is quick to laugh and smile!
 He is very bright in certain areas and able to express himself.
-He also has a lively sense of curiosity about how things work and being given such information will often sustain his attention.
+He also has a lively sense of curiosity about how things work – tornadoes have his full attention these days, he wants to learn every thing about them.
+He has a new fascination with clowns!
+He is having fun drawing them, and maybe even more fun dressing up as one.
+He will be excited to share this newfound interest with his adoptive family!
+He’s also currently enjoying gymnastics, and will probably want to show off some of the moves he is learning.
 Colen loves things with lights!
 Items like balls that light up or that glow in the dark have worked well as incentives for good choices and positive reinforcements for good behavior.
-He also loves playing with toy cars like Hot Wheels and action figures.
-Colin would love to learn to swim!.
+He also loves playing with toy cars like Hot Wheels, and action figures.
+Colen would love for his adoptive family to help him learn to swim!

 Colen is good about expressing how he feels and what he wants.
 While at times a lengthy process, it is especially important for him to feel heard by those he has come to trust.
 Colen is open to giving and seeking affection from people he trusts, and he misses his favorite people when they leave.

 Colen has a complex set of behaviors.
 His adoptive parents, teachers and educators will need to make sure he has the supports in place that will help him focus and be attentive, and lessen his impulsiveness.
 Play therapy may be one of the supports that could engage Colen in learning and developing positive ways of behaving that help him get his current needs met.